pietroppeter/yamly/README.md

 - [ ] containers
   - [ ] object
     - [x] dump
+      - [ ] dump key that needs to be quoted (e.g. starts with ", contains invalid characters, ...)
     - [ ] parse
     - [ ] flow-style? likely not
   - [ ] sequence